In Conversation

 About Stephanie

 My career in marketing spans about 6 years, with a foundation built during my time in the Healthcare Academy in high school where I volunteered extensively within hospital systems and firefighting departments in Volusia County, Florida.
 I started my professional journey as an intern in recruitment, where I discovered my passion for connecting with people and helping them see their potential.
 I would visit local high schools, present about job opportunities, and work one-on-one with students on their resumes, helping them identify transferable skills from any experience they had, whether it was volunteering, serving tables, or making coffee orders.
 I wanted to show them that their customer service skills and hard work would carry them through their careers in different areas of healthcare.
 Throughout my corporate healthcare career I transitioned into marketing where I became a Marketing Strategist supporting Central Florida Division service lines including women's and children's, cancer, and cardiac services.
 I focused on understanding patient volumes and localizing strategies based on what individual facilities needed alongside the clinical and C-suite leadership teams.
 Later, I moved into a regional strategy role for the multi-state division, where I bridged the gap between talent acquisition and marketing, traveling across the U.S. to set up recruitment events primarily for nurses and clinical staff.
 While the travel was extensive and the work was impactful, as a mom of two boys, I needed to find better balance.
-About 3 months ago, I transitioned to the agency side of marketing, where I now focus on pharmaceutical and med tech, promoting the agency brand to attract pharma and medtech brands that are making large impacts in this space.
+I have now transitioned to the agency side of marketing, where I now focus on pharmaceutical and med tech, promoting the agency brand to attract pharma and medtech brands that are making large impacts in this space.

 Her Interview